Last Updated on August 6, 2022

 My goal – to touch it…to see how big it really is close-up.
-After lots of Google researching, you discover it’s totally off limits and you’re only ever going to be able to touch it, if you dress up as a shrub and SAS crawl on your belly under the fence that guards it.
-However, there are a couple of trails that you can hike that get you behind the sign.
+After lots of Google researching, you discover that getting in touching distance of the Hollywood Sign is totally off limits and the only way you’re ever going to be able to do that, is if you dress up as a shrub and SAS crawl on your belly under the fence that guards it.
+However I don’t recommend this AT ALL.
+It’s illegal.
+Don’t do it.

-We chose a trail that starts at the end of Canyon Drive because of the parking facilities (it even had a porta-potty which was handy!).
-It’s not exactly a steep hike, just pretty long, it took around 2hr30 to get to the top.
+The Hollywood Sign hike isn’t that challenging or steep, just pretty long, it took around 2 hours to get to the top.
 We passed a couple of other tourists, a few people on horses, but mainly locals walking dogs who got pleasure in telling us just how long was left to go, yet overtook us, reached the top and then passed us on their way back down before we had even progressed a little bit further.

 Once at the top, you can finally get a feel for just how big the sign really is.
 It actually curves around the hill though, so it’s hard to get a photo of it all in one shot.

-Taking the other path, to the front, this is as far as you can get…
+Taking the other path to the front, this is as far as you can get…

-It was one of my highlights from my time in Los Angeles!
+The Hollywood Sign hike was one of my highlights from my time in Los Angeles!
 It was nice to get away from the craziness of the city for a morning!
 (Although it did nearly kill off my Dad and Sister but then they aren’t really walkers!)